G1ya777/TP_TW_FOSS/readMe.md

 # HOW TO USE

-* load the appended db.json file into the collection userdb.flowers by running `mongoimport --jsonArray --db userdb2 --collection flowers --file db.json`
+* load the appended db.json file into the collection userdb.flowers by running `mongoimport --jsonArray --db userdb --collection flowers --file db.json`
 * open a console
 * cd into p1 folder
 * run  `npm i` to install node modules